You

 many writers waste thousands of dollars recording or demoing

-some waste more money hiring independent song pluggers
+waste more money hiring independent song pluggers and buying

-and buying tip sheets to pitch those same songs.
-The music
+tip sheets to pitch those same songs.
+The music business

-business is hard enough to break into with a killer song,
+is hard enough to break into with a killer song, much less

 Instead

-and tip sheets, buy a book on songwriting.
+tip sheets, buy a book on songwriting.
 Take a class.
+Attend

-Attend a songwriter workshop or seminar.
-Aside from the
+a songwriter workshop or seminar.
+Aside from the networking

 Even